Articles

 Superannuation Splitting

 It is allowable for a member to split superannuation contributions across to their spouse’s account.
-A spouse is defined as a person who lives with another in a genuine domestic relationship as husband and wife.
+A spouse is a person living with another in a genuine domestic relationship as husband and wife.
 This definition includes de facto couples as well as same sex partners.

-The rules relating to this strategy allow for 85 per cent of concessional contributions (including contributions made by your employer) to be split.
+The rules relating to this strategy allow splitting 85 per cent of concessional contributions made to the account.

 Spouse contribution splitting does not apply to: